Best Personal Item Backpacks 2026: 5 Packs That Fit Under the Seat

 ECOHUB Travel Backpack

-The ECOHUB has the highest Amazon review count in this group, holding a 4.7 rating across more than 4,600 reviews.
-The dimensions match Spirit Airlines’ 18″ x 14″ x 8″ personal item limit exactly, which means it also fits Frontier and American when you keep the outside pockets flat.
+The ECOHUB has been bought and written about more than anything else in this group, so its weak points are documented rather than a guess.
+The dimensions match the 18″ x 14″ x 8″ personal item limit exactly, which means it fits Frontier and American when you keep the outside pockets flat.

 Thirteen pockets can sound like overkill, but for a personal item bag it makes sense.
 You’re stuffing everything you’d normally spread across a carry-on into one under-seat bag: laptop, charger, headphones, snacks, passport, phone, portable battery.
 Dedicated slots for each item mean you’re not rummaging through one giant compartment when the flight attendant asks you to put your tray table up.
 A USB charging port (bring-your-own battery pack) lets you charge devices without pulling the whole bag out.